 All employees, contractors and subcontractors are required to comply with the Trust's procedure.
-The Asbestos Management Survey Report was carried out by the Local Authority and a copy retained at each school.
+An Asbestos Management Survey Report has been carried out and a copy retained at each school.

 School site staff and contractors are required to complete a registration form and use the Management of Asbestos Flow Chart to inform them what to do should they discover asbestos.